gasparesganga/gasparesganga.com/labs/postgis-normalize-geometry/index.md

 The area obtained connecting those points *(ie. the area of the triangle formed by <code>P<sub>n-1</sub></code>, <code>P<sub>n</sub></code> and <code>P<sub>n+1</sub></code> points)* is equal or smaller than `PAR_null_area`.

 ### Some considerations and uses of `PAR_null_area` parameter
-The value `0` for `PAR_null_area` means *exactly on the same straight line*, while providing any value greater than `0` the function can be used to *simplify* your geometries.
+Setting the value `0` for `PAR_null_area` is like saying *exactly on the same straight line*, while with any value greater than `0` the function can be used to *simplify* your geometries.
 Note that if you provide all-zero input parameters the function can be effectively used just to remove useless points lying on the same straight line.
-See [example3](#example-3---use-the-function-to-simplify-the-geometries).
+See [example3](#example-3---use-the-function-to-simplify-geometries).
 If *(for any undisclosed reason)* you don't even want to remove the points lying on the same straight line, use a value **smaller** than `0` for `PAR_null_area` (ie. `-1`) and this feature will be disabled.